debmalya/ActiveMqStaleConnectionHandler/docs/Testing.md

 Second activeMQ queue after test
 ![GitHub Logo](./images/SecondActiveMQScenario2End.png)

-Second queue consume all 1000 messages.
+Second queue consumed all 1000 messages.

 # Scenario 3
 Both the connections are active at the beginning of the test.
 Stopped first connection in the middle of the test.
-Kept first one was stopped througout the remaining part of the test.
+First one was stopped througout the remaining part of the test.

 First activeMQ queue before test
 ![GitHub Logo](./images/FirstActiveMQueueBeforeScenario3.png)